miselon/nginx-https-proxy/README.md

 ./setup.sh
 ```
 ... and follow instructions in the script's output.
+Requires Docker or optionally Docker Compose to run.
 ### What does it do?
 - creates a Certificate Authority
 - generates certificates for a given domain and signs them using aforementioned CA